09jainayush/ML-Projects/HALLUCINATION_DETECTION_IN_CONTEXTUAL_QUESTION_ANSWERING_USING_ML_NLP/Readme.md

-ML Project to detect Hallucinations in Contextual Question Answering Using ML/NLP with the help of RAG Model provided by Vectara in Hugging Face
+The project aims to detect Hallucinations in Context Based Question Answering System using ML/NLP Concepts.
+The model uses Cross Encoder & Retrieval Augmented Generation (RAG) from Vectara's API through Hugging Face which helps to perfectly detect the hallucinations in the system.
+To help with Computation Resources, Google Colab and its T4 GPU was used.